This continues from JRat's account of Phase One of the digging

-Alice & Tony Audsley
+Alice Audsley, Tony Audsley

-Alice & Tony Audsley
+Alice Audsley, Tony Audsley

 Avon Steel phoned at 1630hrs to say that five 6m x 50mm x 6 mm steel strips, plus three 6m lengths of 16 mm re-bar had just been delivered to Wigmore Farm.
 Packed welder, helmet, goggles, angle grinder, clamps and heaps of other stuff and drove up to the farm.
 Tied the strips to the back of the car with binder twine and towed them over to the dairy unit.
 Set up for welding the strips together.